Official Sand Volleyball Rules

 - One point shall be awarded for each service, i.e. "rally scoring".

 - The first team to score 21 points by a margin of 2 or more, or to reach 25 by any margin shall win the game.

 - If a team has scored 21 points without a margin of 2 or more points, game play and scoring will continue until the margin has been reached or a team has reached 25 points.

 - Each Game will be 3 Matches with each Match counting as 1 point in the Standings.

 - Teams must be ready to play and meet game start requirements at the posted game time.
 Any team not ready to play at this time, they receive a 5 minute buffer, after 5 minutes the opposing Team wins the First Match.
-After 10 Minutes, it becomes 2 Matches.
-After 15 Minutes, the score is recorded 3-0 and a forfeit is official.
+After 10 Minutes, the score is recorded 3-0 and a forfeit is official.

 - If neither team is ready to play, both teams shall forfeit.

 - Teams that forfeit (3) times during one season will be removed from the league schedule and forfeited out of the league.